 The women of color I admire are strong.
 They see institutions, like ICE, that abuse and degrade women of color and think, “I can run them.”
 They don’t wait for a man’s permission to profit off of war.
 They aren’t afraid to get right up in President Trump’s face and say, “Sir, I just voted for your military budget.”
 They don’t just take money from the NRA; they take it like a boss.
 I’m talking about strong women of color like Hillary Clinton, Joe Biden, the Koch brothers, the Mucinex Man.
 Yes, the Mucinex Man is a woman of color.
 Green is a color, and gender is fluid.
 Get with the times.

-Now, I’m no Republican — even though I consistently vote for them and with them — but when it comes to policies like Medicare For All and a Green New Deal, I fail to see how they’d actually improve the lives of women of color.
+Now, I’m no Republican—even though I consistently vote for them and with them—but when it comes to policies like Medicare For All and a Green New Deal, I fail to see how they’d actually improve the lives of women of color.
 Frankly, I find it offensive at this idea that women of color somehow need a planet to live on.
-It’s 2019, honey, and we don’t have to depend on clean water or oxygen!
+It’s the 21st century, honey, and we don’t have to depend on clean water or oxygen!
 We are out here doing it for ourselves!
-Again, not “we” — I am not a woman of color; I am a weird old tissue in the pocket of the hoodie you haven’t worn in months.
+Again, not “we”—I am not a woman of color; I am a weird old tissue in the pocket of the hoodie you haven’t worn in months.

 Read an interview with Matthew Brian Cohen about this piece on our Patreon page.